 Tryouts will be held at The Hun School of Princeton on December 1st and are open to all players born after 9-1-2006.
 Players from any town or club program are welcomed to try out for the World Series Team.
 The team will practice together leading up to the Qualifier in preparation for the event.

 Blue Star Lacrosse Camps provide individualized instruction for beginners to advanced players.
 Players will get the instruction and repetitions they need, from fundamentals all the way to college-level skills.
-Blue Star coaches have over 20+ years of running, managing and coaching lacrosse camps, with hundreds of camps under their belts.
-Camps will be located at The Hun School of Princeton, The Pingry School in Basking Ridge, Lenape High School in Mt.
-Laurel, and The College of New Jersey in Ewing.
+Blue Star coaches have over 20+ years of running, managing, and coaching lacrosse camps, with hundreds of camps under their belts.
+Camps will be located at The Hun School of Princeton, Hartford Crossing Sports Complex in Medford (across from Lenape HS).
 There is a blue star lacrosse camp for all ages and skills!!
 Above all, Blue Star will ensure that every camp is a safe and fun learning environment!